What family benefits are available in Luxembourg?

 To obtain it, the child must suffer from a condition resulting in a permanent deficiency or loss of at least 50% of their physical or mental capacity in comparison with a child without disability of the same age.
 The application form and the medical form to be completed by a doctor must be requested in writing from the CAE: Special supplementary allowance application.

 |Are cross-border workers eligible for family benefits in Luxembourg?

-Cross-border workers in Luxembourg and compulsorily registered with the Luxembourg Centre Commun de la Sécurité Sociale (CCSS) can claim Luxembourg family allowance for their biological or adopted children*.
+Cross-border workers in Luxembourg and compulsorily registered with the Luxembourg Centre Commun de la Sécurité Sociale (CCSS) can claim Luxembourg family allowance for their biological or adopted children, but also for the children of his or her spouse or partner for whom he or she provides support*.
 The application must be made in the country of residence and in the country of employment.
 Depending on the circumstances, benefits are paid subject to rules of priority.

 In the latter case, when the amount granted by the country of residence is less than that which would have been paid by the Grand Duchy, Luxembourg makes a half-yearly payment to make up the difference: this is called the differential supplement.
 It can be granted for the family allowance, the back-to-school allowance and the special supplementary allowance.
 No differential supplement is paid for the birth allowance, however.

 * The conditions for granting family allowance for the children of a spouse or partner are set out in Article 270 of the Social Security Code, amended following the judgment of the Court of Justice of the European Union of 2 April 2020.

 Parental leave allowance

 Following the birth of their son, Léa and her husband may, subject to certain conditions, take parental leave.
 This will allow them to reconcile their family and professional lives by reducing or suspending their working hours.
 They will receive replacement income paid by the CAE, the amount of which varies depending on their wages, the number of hours worked each week and the type of leave taken.